Cancer

 We have a strong personal interest in assisting people to heal from cancer.
 Like most acupuncture/acutouch based health practitioners, we have seen clients heal cancer using AcuTouch processes, and we have also seen clients die from cancer.
 But we know that cancer can be healed using mind-body processes, and it can be healed on a consistent basis.
 We are talking about a research study based on over 300,000 people which shows over 95% effectiveness.

-We describe an effective format for the healing of cancer and similar life threatening illnesses and their basis in immunology.
-We will also explain the one process which we consider is missing in current Acu Touch/Acupuncture treatment formats, and suggest an answer to one of the most disturbing questions in Acupuncture: “If Acupuncture is so good, why do so many of our clients with cancer not improve?”.
+We describe an effective format for the healing of cancer and similar life-threatening illnesses and their basis in immunology.
+We will also explain the one process which we consider is missing in current AcuTouch/Acupuncture treatment formats, and suggest an answer to one of the most disturbing questions in Acupuncture: “If Acupuncture is so good, why do so many of our clients with cancer not improve?”

 Over this century, health professionals rediscovered the incredible power of the mind to heal the body.
-The first research demonstrating this in relation to cancer treatment was published by Dr Carl and Stephanie Simonton from Dallas Texas, in their book Getting Well Again (1978).
+The first research demonstrating this in relation to cancer treatment was published by Dr. Carl and Stephanie Simonton from Dallas, Texas, in their book *Getting Well Again* (1978).

 To state this more positively, we might say that the existence of cancer is a message from the person’s immune system, telling them that they need to let go of certain stressful emotions, resolve internal conflicts, and create a life worth living.
 The only risk of this model for understanding illness is that it suggests that the continued existence of cancer cells presupposes an ongoing parts conflict.

-One aim of our treatment for cancer will be removing these two variables (loss of reason for living, and unexpressed hostility), and improving the person’s state by:
+One aim of our treatment for cancer will be removing these two variables (loss of reason for living and unexpressed hostility) and improving the person’s state by:

-Creating a sense of mission.
+– Creating a sense of mission.

-Setting future goals aligned with that mission.
+– Setting future goals aligned with that mission.

-Healing grief and depression.
+– Healing grief and depression.

-Letting go of resentment and anger.
+– Letting go of resentment and anger.

-Learning skills to express emotion effectively.
+– Learning skills to express emotion effectively.

-Resolving internal and external conflicts.
+– Resolving internal and external conflicts.

-Developing a proactive coping style rather than a passive/helpless one.
+– Developing a proactive coping style rather than a passive/helpless one.

-Visualising the cancer cells as weak and confused rather than “aggressive”.
+– Visualizing the cancer cells as weak and confused rather than “aggressive”.

-Associating into the experience of being your lymphocytes.
+– Associating into the experience of being your lymphocytes.

-Visualising cancer treatments as powerful and positive, with any side damage to healthy cells being easily repaired.
+– Visualizing cancer treatments as powerful and positive, with any side damage to healthy cells being easily repaired.

-Seeing yourself reaching your life’s purpose and achieving goals as a result of healing.
+– Seeing yourself reaching your life’s purpose and achieving goals as a result of healing.

 Creating these internal representations of healing is closely related to the notion of generating a placebo effect by creating a belief that healing can occur.
 However, there is a subtle difference.
+The person does not need to absolutely “believe” in the internal representations for them to work.
+They simply need to be willing to make the representations consistently.

-Dr David C. McClelland and Carol Kirshnit of Boston University have published a study which clearly explains this, while demonstrating that caring is another significant emotional state for immune responsiveness (McClelland and Kirshnit, 1988).
+Dr. David C. McClelland and Carol Kirshnit of Boston University have published a study which clearly explains this, while demonstrating that caring is another significant emotional state for immune responsiveness (McClelland and Kirshnit, 1988).

-In this research, subjects are shown a variety of movies, and their level of Immunoglobulin A (a blood chemical which is the first line of defence against viruses and other pathogens) is monitored before and after.
+In this research, subjects are shown a variety of movies, and their level of Immunoglobulin A (a blood chemical which is the first line of defense against viruses and other pathogens) is monitored before and after.
 Gardening films and political propaganda have no effect, but a film of Mother Teresa caring for people in Calcutta caused a sharp rise in levels of the immune chemical.

 Interestingly, many of the subjects in this study, when questioned after, said that they did not approve of Mother Teresa and doubted the genuineness of her work.
 But their bodies didn’t mind.
 Their immunity level rose anyway.
 The fact that they had held the internal representations of caring in their mind was more important than the theories they considered about it.